stevengill/apache-blog-posts/2015-07-21-cordova-android-4.1.0.md

 ---
 We are happy to announce that `Cordova Android 4.1.0` has been released.

-Apart from a number of bug fixes, there is now support for checking system requirements for Android platform:
+With this release, there is now support for checking system requirements for Android platform:

 	$>cordova requirements android

 	Requirements check results for android:
-	Java JDK: installed 1.8.0
+	Java JDK: installed 1.7.0
 	Android SDK: installed
 	Android target: installed android-19,android-21,android-22,Google Inc.:Google APIs:19,Google Inc.:Google APIs (x86 System Image):19,Google Inc.:Google APIs:21
 	Gradle: installed 1.12

+Apart from a number of bug fixes, mininumSdkTarget has also been switched to 14 from 7.
+The minimum supported Android OS for Cordova is now Ice Cream Sandwich.

 To upgrade: